dvdjg/mcp-office/USE_CASES.md

 - **Result**: The extracted text is mostly "Are we there yet?", "Synergy!", and a surprising amount of haikus about staplers.
 The AI can now advise the user that a full, costly analysis might not be the best use of resources.
 - **Interaction**: AI says, "Let's get a quick taste of this presentation.
 Give me the file path, and I'll serve up the text content.
 We'll see if it's a five-star meal or just digital breadcrumbs!"

+### Use Case ZZ: The Word-to-PowerPoint Alchemist! (adaptWordToPowerpoint)
+**Scenario**: You've written a 30-page magnum opus in Word (`MyEpicTreatise.docx`) detailing the socio-economic impact of garden gnomes.
+Now, your boss wants a "quick summary presentation" for the team meeting... in an hour.
+Condensing your life's work into slides manually?
+You'd rather wrestle a gnome. 🍄➡️📊
+**Solution**:
+- **User Tells AI**: "Transform `MyEpicTreatise.docx` into a PowerPoint presentation called `GnomeEconomics.pptx`.
+Make it snappy, but don't lose the gnome-essence!"
+- **AI Infers**: The user needs to transmute dense text into engaging slides, pronto.
+The `office/adaptWordToPowerpoint` tool is the alchemical assistant for this, likely using **COM** to best interpret Word structures and create PowerPoint objects.
+- **AI Action**: Fires up `office/adaptWordToPowerpoint` with `wordFilePath=/research/MyEpicTreatise.docx` and `powerpointFilePath=/presentations/GnomeEconomics.pptx`.
+The tool will attempt to identify headings and key paragraphs to structure the slides.
+- **Interaction**: AI says, "From treatise to tantalizing slides!
+Give me your Word document, and I'll conjure a PowerPoint.
+Any specific gnome-related imagery you'd like me to *not* include?"

+### Use Case AAA: The Document Detective - Know Your Size!
+(Get Document Size)
+**Scenario**: Your colleague sends you `ProjectGodzilla_Final_v17_Reviewed_Approved_FINAL.docx` with a casual "Can you just give this a quick once-over?"
+Before you commit your afternoon (and possibly your sanity), you want to know if "quick" means 5 pages or 500. 🦖📄❓
+**Solution**:
+- **User Tells AI**: "How massive is `ProjectGodzilla_Final_v17_Reviewed_Approved_FINAL.docx`?
+I need the page count before I dive in!"
+(Or similar for Excel sheets/PowerPoint slides)
+- **AI Infers**: The user is wisely trying to gauge the Lochness Monster before agreeing to swim with it.
+The "Get Document Size" capability, using `word/page/getPageCount`, `excel/worksheets/getWorksheetCount`, or `powerpoint/slides/getSlideCount`, is the sonar here.
+This uses **COM** for accuracy on potentially open or complex files.
+- **AI Action**:
+    - For Word: `word/page/getPageCount` with `filePath=/shared_docs/ProjectGodzilla_Final_v17_Reviewed_Approved_FINAL.docx`.
+    - For Excel: `excel/worksheets/getWorksheetCount` with the relevant Excel file path.
+    - For PowerPoint: `powerpoint/slides/getSlideCount` with the relevant PowerPoint file path.
+- **Interaction**: AI responds, "Let's measure this beast!
+For `ProjectGodzilla...docx`, it's a whopping 487 pages!
+Maybe 'quick once-over' was an understatement?
+For Excel, it's 37 sheets of pure data joy.
+And that PowerPoint?
+A breezy 112 slides.
+Plan accordingly!"

 ### Accessing Cloud Documents (Future)
 **Scenario**: You need to work with documents stored in Teams or Office 365 via their links, ensuring your permissions are respected.
 **Solution**: